hashicorp/vagrant/website/docs/source/v2/cli/machine-readable.html.md

 # Machine Readable Output

-Every Vagrant commands accepts a `--machine-readable` flag which enables machine readable output mode.
+Every Vagrant command accepts a `--machine-readable` flag which enables machine readable output mode.
 In this mode, the output to the terminal is replaced with machine-friendly output.